jadecobra/python_tdd_exercises/DICTIONARIES.md

 ## How to set a default value for a given key

-Let's test the `setdefault` method
+let us test the `setdefault` method

 ### <span style="color:red">**RED**</span>: make it fail